 You will find instructions in your UNH-Via account.
 Please follow the directions on the first page.

 Can I request additional course information/syllabi for the Study Abroad Planning form?

 Yes, have the student get in touch with their program provider or their Study Abroad Advisor.

 I received a course registration/planning form from a program provider.
 What should I do with it?

-Please forward it to a Study Abroad Advisor at the Center for International Education.
+Please forward it to a Study Abroad Advisor at the Center for International Education and Global Engagment.

 Can students study abroad in their Senior year?

 Yes, they can with the approval of their major department.
 However, the transcript may come in late and cause an issue for graduation or applying to grad school.
-CIE cannot guarantee when transfer credit appears on the UNH transcript.
-CIE and Registrar’s Office give high priority to processing.
+The Global Education Center cannot guarantee when transfer credit appears on the UNH transcript.
+The Global Education Center and Registrar’s Office give high priority to processing.
 Students are responsible for completing all required graduation paperwork while abroad.

 How do I develop a study abroad course/UNH Managed program?